 Opening hours are from 10am to 10pm.
 Access requires the use of gloves and long trousers, for protecting us when falling.

-The ice rink closes after the Three Kings Parade, last year it closed on January 7.
+The ice rink use to close just before the Three Kings Parade.
 The access is simple, for getting there you can take the commuter train to the last stop at ‘Centro-Alameda’ or you can go by car and park inside Corte Ingles mall.
+The ice rink is in front of the mall and there is also a multi-lane slide.

 December is the perfect month to enjoy Christmas markets, shop or just stroll around enjoying the Christmas atmosphere and the decor that floods the streets during these dates.